sykaeh/TransVis/README.md

-# TranVis - a translation process visualizer tool
+# TransVis - a translation process visualizer tool

-TranVis is a program I developed to analyze transcripts of translation processes.
+TransVis is a program I developed to analyze transcripts of translation processes.
 The program takes XML documents and processes all of the so-called "incidents", i.e. pauses, consultations, deletions, insertions, writes, and visualizes them in several graphs so that they can be further analyzed.
 The program also calculates some descriptive statistics such as number of pauses or number of consultations and presents them in an Excel document.
 The program is written